General CUBS Camp FAQs

-Leading up to camp, it is best to contact our camp office with all inquiries.
 We can be reached by phone, 607-255-1200, or email, firstname.lastname@example.org.
-Our staffed office hours are 10am to 4pm, Monday-Friday.
-Please note that we are often available during camp hours outside of this timeframe, but may not be in the office.
-Please use the camp office contact information during camp sessions for all non-emergency related inquiries as well.
-For urgent and time sensitive matters during camp programming, please feel free to contact our Camp Director via cell phone - this number will be provided to all registrants in an email prior to camp.
-This phone accepts call and text messages.
+Our staffed office hours are 9am to 4pm, Monday-Friday.
+Please note that we are often available during camp hours outside of this timeframe, but may not be in the office during the check-in and check-out times (8:30-9:00am and 4:00-4:30pm).
+Please use the camp office contact information for all inquiries, including to contact the Medical Director.

 What is the age range/backgrounds of the counselors at camp?

 Our counselors range from college-aged young adults to education professionals.
 All counselors are over the age of 18, with at least one year of college completed, and have a passion for working with children and encouraging active lifestyles, the importance of teamwork, and sportsmanship.
 Each division has a director with extensive camp/education experience.